-THE METHODISTS OF CLEARFIELD & 1 CURWENSVILLE Station, purpose holding a Camp Meeting near the Centre Church, on the land of Mr. Adelman, to commence on the 5th of September.
+THE METHODISTS OF CLEARFIELD & L CURWENSVILLE Station, purpose holding a Camp Meeting near the Centre Church. on the land of Mr. Adelman, to commence on the 5th of September.
 The Rev. John Poisal and other ministers will be present.
-The friends generally of the adjoining circuits, are invited to attend.
+The friends generally of the adjoining circuits, are invited to attend. [ang6 representing the log question with as much accuracy as any other man in the several count.

-CAMP-MEETING .- A Camp-Meeting will be held by the United Brethren in Christ, near the Turnpike, about six miles west of Curwensville, commencing on the 5th of September next.
-A. CROWELL, J. HOLLIN, J. LYDICK,
+CAMP-MEETING.-A Camp-Meeting will be held by the United Brethren in Christ, near the Turnpike, about six miles west of Curwensville, commencing on the 5th of September next.
+A. CROWELL,

-J. BILGER, G. LEECH.
-Committee of Arrangements.
+J. HOLLIN, J. LYDICK, G. LEECH, J. BILGER, Committee of Arrangements.